Permits

 Appeals

-• If your development is considered discretionary use, an appeal can be made by the applicant within 21 days after the date on which the written decision is given.
+• If you are the applicant and you disagree with the decision or any conditions attached to the decision, you may file an appeal within 21 days after the date on which the written decision is given.
 Any person affected by an order, decision, or development permit made or issued by a development authority may appeal the decision within 21 days after the date on which the notice of the issuance of the permit was given in accordance with the Land Use Bylaw (appeal deadlines are always included in the Beaver County Chronicle notices).

 • If your development is considered permitted use, no appeal can be made by the applicant unless the provisions of the Land Use Bylaw were relaxed, varied, or misinterpreted.